nickvourd/Supernova/README.md

 ⚠️ Please ensure that Go is installed on your system.

-ℹ️ For Linux platform install the following package:
+ℹ️ For Linux platforms install the following package:

 ```
 sudo apt install golang -y
 ```

-ℹ️ For MacOS platform install the following package:
+ℹ️ For MacOS platforms install the following package:

 ```
 brew install go